Literary Arts Officer

 Thursday 22 March

-A reading by Selina Guinness to celebrate her residency as Irish Writer Fellow in the Oscar Wilde Centre, followed by a reception.
+A reading by Selina Guinness to celebrate her residency as Irish Writer Fellow in the Oscar Wilde Centre.

 Wednesday 28 March